-If you’re a drug user, chances are you smoke, swallow, drink, or snort your chosen substance recreationally.
-Statistically, as long as you’re not taking stupid amounts of that substance, you’ll probably be OK in the long run.
-That said, it’s hard to know for certain what constitutes a “stupid amount," as official guidelines on alcohol (“no more than x drinks a week”) and drugs (“don’t take any ever”) aren’t all that realistic in practical terms.
+If you’re a drug user, chances are you smoke, swallow, drink or snort your chosen substance recreationally.
+Statistically, as long as you’re not taking stupid amounts of that substance, you’ll probably be alright in the long run.
+That said, it’s hard to know for certain what constitutes a “stupid amount”, as official guidelines on drink (“no more than 14 / 21 units a week”) and drugs (“don’t take any ever”) aren’t all that realistic in practical terms.

-It’s exactly that—harm reduction for recreational, or “unproblematic," alcohol and drug users—that the people behind Global Drug Survey (GDS) hope to address.
-Gathering feedback from a huge network of alcohol and drug users from around the world, they’ve devised the Drugs Meter and Drinks Meter, two interactive services (available online or in phone app form) that can tell you exactly how your usage compares to others around the world, as well as giving you peer-collected advice on how to take whatever it is you take.
+It’s exactly that – harm reduction for recreational, or “unproblematic”, drink and drug users – that the people behind Global Drug Survey (GDS) hope to address.
+Gathering feedback from a huge network of drink and drug users from around the world, they’ve devised the Drugs Meter and Drinks Meter, two interactive services (available online or in phone app form) that can tell you exactly how your usage compares to others around the world, as well as giving you peer-collected advice on how to take whatever it is you take.

-I recently spoke to Dr. Adam R. Winstock, founder and director of GDS, about how his organization’s tools are changing harm reduction.
+I recently spoke to Dr Adam R Winstock, founder and director of GDS, about how his organisation’s tools are changing harm reduction.

 A chart from the Drugs Meter showing peer-collected advice for MDMA use